AXS PAYMENTS

 COLLABORATIVE FEATURE EVALUATION Guided the group to evaluate each feature’s feasibility and impact.

+These pain points were synthesised to identify the core problems limiting efficiency and confidence within the portal.
 The workshop not only generated ideas and strategies, but also deepened our understanding of recurring user pain points.
 Merchants lack an integrated, end-to-end system that connects key operations such as ordering, payments, refunds, loyalty, and accounting, which makes it difficult to run efficiently and scale.
-Combined with our research insights, these findings helped us frame two How Might We (HMW) questions:
+Combined with our research , these insights were synthesised into two guiding problem statements.

 How might we enable merchants to simplify backend operations and reduce manual effort?